apb305/2024_openai_project/README.md

 # AI Document Chatbot

 A simple AI chatbot app that enables you to chat with your documents through an easy-to-use interface.
 For authentication, the app uses Firebase's Email AuthProvider, as well as Google and Facebook OAuth providers.
-A full-stack e-commerce site created using the MERN stack technologies.
-This app was deployed on Render.com (front-end/back-end).
-Here is a [DEMO](https://mern-ecommerce-app-client.onrender.com/) of the project.

 ### Demo